isomerpages/nparks-gardening/_digital-tools/Sowing and Harvest Planner.md

 description: ""
 ---
 <section>
 	<p>Looking to plan your gardening schedule?
-Use or planners to:</p>
+Use our planners to:</p>
 	<ul>
 		<li>Find the estimated day you should sow seeds in relation to your planned harvest date</li>
 		<li>Find your estimated harvest date in relation to when you started your seeds</li>